oddbird/css-sandbox/src/scope/cascade.md

 ## Context

-Nested scopes are highly likely.
+Proximity is defined by the DOM, and is largely invisible to a CSS author writing modular styles.
+Selectors that were previously designed to have higher or lower specificity, will suddenly cascade in unexpected & unreliable ways based on DOM structures.

 If proximity takes priority,
 then the specificity of a selector only matters in relation to other selectors at the same proximity.
-Adding a scope would fundamentally break the way selectors have cascaded for 20+ years.
 Global selectors would need to rely on explicit `@layer` rules if they are intended to have global impact.

 Meanwhile,
-many projects keep specificity relatively flat & low-weight.
-By default,
-authors prefer to avoid conflicts in the first place.
-If specificity takes priority, it can continue to be used in much the same way as before (with `@layers` to add more customization) -- and proximity will begin to apply only in those situations where flat specificity and overlapping scopes allow a conflict.

-I see the latter option
-as a much smoother path forward.
-Proximity is defined by the DOM, and is largely invisible to a CSS author writing modular styles.
 Selector specificity
 is established in the CSS,
 and applied consistently